bunnybooboo/learning-path/rust/rust-essentials/notes.md

 Tuples can only be compared or assigned to each other when the same type.
 You would create a new tuple with a collection of the others is you needed to work with different types.

 ### Structs

+[Structs]() are in essence tuple templates, bringing together a variety of types into structured framework.
+You could create a struct using one field, known as a newtype, or as a `key: value` pair, each pair separated by a comma.
+Similar to classes in other languages.
+Always starts with a capital letter and further named using camel case.
+Has to be declared as mutable if its fields can alter.

 ### Enum